ogrisel/pignlproc/README.md

       -p PIGNLPROC_JAR=target/pignlproc-0.1.0-SNAPSHOT.jar \
       -p INPUT=/home/ogrisel/data/dbpedia \
       -p OUTPUT=workspace \
-      examples/ner-corpus/02-dbpedia-article-types.pig
+      examples/ner-corpus/02_dbpedia_article_types.pig

 This script could be adapted / replaced to use other typed entities knowledge bases linked to Wikipedia with downloadable dumps in NT or TSV formats; for instance: [freebase](http://freebase.com) or [Uberblic](http://uberblic.org).

-The third script (to be completed) merges the partial results of the first two scripts and order back the results by grouping the sentences of the same article together to be able to build annotated sentences suitable for OpenNLP for instance:
+The third script merges the partial results of the first two scripts and order back the results by grouping the sentences of the same article together to be able to build annotated sentences suitable for OpenNLP for instance:

     $ pig -x local \
       -p PIGNLPROC_JAR=target/pignlproc-0.1.0-SNAPSHOT.jar \